EIC Transition

 Your proposal must build on results (demonstrated proof of principle) achieved within an eligible project in the following programmes:

-European Research Council Proof of Concept projects
+• European Research Council Proof of Concept projects funded under Horizon 2020 or Horizon Europe

-Project size Approx. 2.5 million euros
+Project size

 Eligible consortia